-tinygraph is a modern approach for working with compact graphs.
-Imagine the routing graph for continental-scale street networks with street segments, intersections, and turns; or the web graph of websites and how they are interlinked.
+tinygraph is a modern and idiomatic library optimized for compact and efficient graphs using succinct data structures.
+Think of the routing graph for continental-scale street networks with street segments, intersections, and turns.

 We work in the open and you can contact us if you want to get involved: